AimRT/AimRT/document/sphinx-en/tutorials/plugins/opentelemetry_plugin.md

     # ...
 ```

-Trace activation scenarios for RPC/Channel:
+There are several ways to enable RPC/Channel trace functionality:

-1. Force trace for all nodes: Set `force_trace` to `true` in plugin config
+1. Force enable all traces under a node: Set the `force_trace` option in the plugin configuration to `true`.

-2. Force trace from RPC Client/Channel Publish:
+2. Force enable trace tracking from an RPC Client or Channel Publish by setting `aimrt_otp-start_new_trace` to `True` in the Context's Meta information, for example:
   - RPC:
   ```cpp
   auto ctx_ptr = client_proxy->NewContextSharedPtr();